PDS Logo, the Tree of Life

 This is what many people call cold father syndrome: a childhood shaped by emotional distance, confusion, and needs that were never fully met.

 This kind of experience leaves a mark and often reflects deeper childhood adversity or other adverse childhood experiences.
-It can affect:
+Having emotionally unavailable parents can affect:

 • How you express your feelings